 Tennessee Online Casinos

 Although legal online casino gambling for real money is illegal in the state, there are some other options for legal gaming in Tennessee.
-These are legal gaming options that give Tennessee bettors the change to play slots and table games online for cash prizes.
+These legal gaming options allow Tennessee bettors to play slots and table games online for cash prizes.

-Players in Tennessee have access to online gaming at some of the tops sweepstakes casinos like Pulsz Casino.
+Players in Tennessee have access to online social gaming at some of the top promotional sweepstakes casinos like Pulsz Casino.

-These sites offer a variety of online casino games, mostly slots, but also keno, blackjack, video poker, roulette, and more.
-Players can purchase in-game currency (which costs real money) called “Sweeps Coins” or “SC”, “premium points”, or something similar.
-Those credits can be used to play casino games, and won credits can be exchanged for cash prizes.
+These sites offer a variety of online casino-style games, primarily slots, but also keno, blackjack, video poker, roulette, and more.
+Players can purchase in-game currency (which costs real money) called “Sweeps Coins” or “SC”, “premium points,” or something similar.
+Those credits can be used to play casino-style games and won credits can be exchanged for cash prizes.

-- Sign up at Pulsz and get 2.3 Free SC On Signup + 200% extra GC and 50% extra SC with first purchase
+- Sign up at Pulsz and get a bonus 2.3 FREE SC On Signup + 200% extra GC and 50% extra SC bonus with first purchase

 - Sign up at Funzpoints Casino for free credits worth $2.50 in Funzpoints on signup, plus a 100% purchase match up to $20 Funzpoints on first deposit.

-The idea is the same: players can purchase coins to use in poker games, and each purchase also gives the player a small amount of sweeps cash.
-Mail-in offers allow players to redeem free sweeps cash.
+The idea is the same: players can purchase coins to use in poker games, and each purchase also gives the player a small amount of bonus cash prizes.
+Mail-in offers also allow players to redeem free sweeps cash.

-Like similar casino sites, sweepstakes poker can be an excellent alternative to full-fledged online poker rooms.
+Like similar social casino sites, social promotional sweeps poker can be an excellent alternative to full-fledged online poker rooms.